popolin/react-resume/src/static/about_en.md

 - In 2015, I joined Trix TI to build apps for clinics and laboratories, working on impactful solutions for healthcare.
 During this time, I also had the chance to travel across Brazil.

 - In 2021, two incredible things happened in my life:

-1. Personal: My daughter was born — the biggest love of my life and my greatest source of inspiration. ❤️
+  - Personal: My daughter was born - the biggest love of my life and my greatest source of inspiration. ❤️

-2. Professional: I started working for U.S.-based companies such as Digital Trends, Clipboard Health, and PayPal, marking another major milestone and opening the door to global projects.
+  - Professional: I started working for U.S.-based companies such as Digital Trends, Clipboard Health, and PayPal, marking another major milestone and opening the door to global projects.

-- In 2023, I joined ClearCo, a Canadian-based company, which has challenged and inspired me every day.
+- Almost three years later, I joined ClearCo, a Canadian-based company, which has challenged and inspired me every day.

-- In 2024, I had the chance to meet my team in person during an on-site in Toronto, Canada.
-Dude, that was awesome — I felt lucky and grateful to be part of such an amazing team.
+- The following year brought an unforgettable experience: I had the chance to met my team in person during an on-site in Toronto, Canada.
+Dude, that was awesome!

+- In 2025, a lifelong dream came true: my family and I moved to the U.S., starting a new chapter filled with opportunities, growth, and exciting challenges.

 And of course, there are many more stories — but some are best told in person. 😉

 <br><br>

 #### I like
 - Movies 🎬
-- Playing tennis 🎾
+- Playing tennis
-- Working out 💪
+- Working out
-- Traveling ✈️
+- Traveling

 #### I dream of